biocatiit/website/content/pages/users_howto_saxs_collect.rst

     `BioXTAS RAW <http://bioxtas-raw.readthedocs.io>`_.

-Collection Workflow
+Collection Work-flow
 =====================

 *   Switching buffer/equilibration

-    *   SEC-MALS-SAXS setup needs long equilibration (6h to overnight), which precludes too many buffer exchanges during a single run.
+    *   SEC-MALS-SAXS setup needs long equilibration (6 h to overnight), which precludes too many buffer exchanges during a single run.

     *   Split buffer in half so both inlet A and B can pump buffer.
 Be prepared